cultureamp/kaizen-design-system/packages/components/codemods/README.md

 ## CLI pattern

-_Note: Navigate into your package which has installed `@kaizen/components` then run the codemod script._
+_Note: Navigate into the directory which has installed `@kaizen/components` then run the codemod script._

 ```
 pnpm kaizen-codemod {DIR} {CODEMOD_NAME}